JohnnyXavier/johnnyxavier.github.io/pages/gnulinux.md

 layout: page
 title: /Gnu_linux
 ---
-This is a microblog about a few things GNU\linux
+This is a collection of notes about a few things GNU\linux

 I will be collecting here some guides on installation troubleshooting and problem resolution